Beyond the Recession: The Return of High Oil Prices |

 they still have to import large quantities of oil to outset the demand.
 American love

+their SUV’s and trucks.
 If you look deeper into the return of high oil prices you will see that the road ahead

 will be very slippery for all nations.
 The developing and third world nations are going

 to be adversely affected as they are mere importer of oil, as most of do not produce oil.
+There is also a direct correlation of oil prices and food.
+As mentioned before, oil is used

 in fertilizers and pesticides which is crucial to third world nations, who often supply first